Fall is popular for its changing leaves and cooler weather. But one often-overlooked aspect of fall is the presence of bugs inside your home.

 Next, make sure you seal all your doors and windows.
 Bugs can enter in through even the tiniest of cracks.
 Also, check along the foundation of your home for possible entry points.

-Bugs can get into your home through many unexpected ways.
+Bugs can get into your home in many unexpected ways.
 Be leery of secondhand furniture, shared laundry facilities, and resale clothing.

 Getting Rid of Fall Bugs for Good